Skip to main content

 Local-first with your credentials

-Runs entirely on your machine using standard AWS Bedrock credentials.
+Runs entirely on your machine using your own model-provider credentials — Google Gemini by default, with Amazon Bedrock, OpenAI, Anthropic, and others available.
 No hosted SaaS account required.

 Composable with Pi resources